 - State agencies

 - Part-time or full-time internships

-Opportunities range from local police agencies to the FBI, U.S. Marshalls, and the U.S. Secret Service.
+Opportunities range from local police agencies to the FBI, U.S. Secret Service or U.S. Marshals.

 While specifically trained for crime and intelligence analysis positions in policing and homeland security at all levels of government, by the time you graduate you will be equally prepared for employment in private sector organizations as intelligence and operations analysis, as well as law or graduate school.

 Candidates should be of high moral character, as you will have access to sensitive or confidential information and will likely be subject to a background check before being hired.

 “The criminal intelligence analyst is on the front line in the fight against crime and terrorism...
 They use data and information to help criminal justice, homeland security and business people make good decisions on how best to use resources to solve crime and security problems.
 Analysts may be assigned to find serial offenders, eradicate crime hot spots, or detect terrorist cells.”